BillJr99/Ursinus-WebMobile-Fall2020/_pages/Labs/labs-foodbankmap.md

 Test each of these using a client program, a web browser, or a cURL command, and show the results of your testing.

+To support a web-based frontend, we will need to enable [CORS](../Activities/CORS) on this server.

 ## Part 2: Google Map Frontend Configuration and Tutorial
 The example below shows a minimal working example of a Google Map that plots the location of Ursinus College, and plots a custom marker with a location given by the current location as obtained through the browser client.